Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 Clean, efficient, and green public transport reduces air pollution in cities, including CO2 emissions.
 Public transport should therefore be part of climate action plans to reach global targets set by the Paris Agreement.

-Public transport also gives city streets and allocates space back to the people and away from private cars, increasing the quality of life and green spaces in cities.
+Public transport also gives city streets back to people and re-allocates space away from private cars, increasing the quality of life and green spaces in cities.

 Finally, public transport is plays a key role in the economic re-development of cities and regions around the world throughout this recovery period.